-At power up, the TPS54361 device does not start switching until the soft-start pin is discharged to less than 54 mV to ensure a proper power up, see Figure 28.
+At power up, the TPS54541 device does not begin switching until the soft start pin is discharged to less than 54 mV to ensure a proper power-up, see Figure 28.

-Also, during normal operation, the TPS54361 device stops switching and the SS/TR must discharge to 54 mV when one of the following occurs: the VIN UVLO is exceeded, the EN pin pulled below 1.2 V, or a thermal shutdown event occurs.
+Also, during normal operation, the TPS54541 device stops switching, the SS/TR must discharge to 54 mV, and, when the VIN UVLO is exceeded, the EN pin must pull below 1.2 V, otherwise a thermal shutdown event occurs.

-The FB voltage follows the SS/TR pin voltage with a 42 mV offset up to 85% of the internal voltage reference.
+The FB voltage follows the SS/TR pin voltage with a 42-mV offset up to 85% of the internal voltage reference.
 When the SS/TR voltage is greater than 85% on the internal reference voltage the offset increases as the effective system reference transitions from the SS/TR voltage to the internal voltage reference (see Figure 23).
 The SS/TR voltage ramps linearly until clamped at 2.7 V typically as shown in Figure 28.

 Figure 28.
-Operation of SS/TR Pin When Starting
+Operation of SS/TR Pin when Starting